SALDF Project Ideas

-Consider writing a law review article and submitting it to one of the law journals dedicated to animal law (such as Animal Law Review, The Global Journal of Animal Law, and The Journal of Animal Law and Ethics).
+Consider writing a law review article and submitting it to one of the law journals dedicated to animal law (such as Animal Law Review, The Global Journal of Animal Law, and The Journal of Animal and Environmental Law).
 These journals are always looking for content and a publication makes an impressive addition to your resume.

 Become Active in Local Legislation

 Chapters can draft and lobby for local animal protection bills, and against those that are harmful to animals’ interests.
 Check city and state government websites to stay up to date on current local legislation, or contact us to see if there is pending legislation in your area.
 Some groups choose a local animal welfare issue, such as horse tripping or tethering companion animals, and draft a bill that better protects animals.
 ALDF has a collection of model animal protection laws for your reference.
 You can see how your state’s anti-cruelty laws measure up by checking out ALDF’s U.S. Animal Protection Laws Rankings (and the Canadian Animal Protection Laws Rankings for those in Canada.)